 - Use your WUR e-mail address in submission forms and mention your WUR affiliation in the publication by using the correct WUR brand name.

 - Select the Open Access option during the submission process.

 - Information on publisher workflows can be found here.

 - You can often choose a Creative Commons licence for your Gold Open Access publications.
 Usually publishers provide a selection of CC-licences you can choose from.
 More information about CC-licences is available at the Copyright Information Point.

 Green Open Access offers alternatives to publish your initially closed publication Open Access.
 You can use Green Open Access if WUR has no agreement with the respective publisher or if your funder or research group doesn’t reimburse the costs for publishing Open Access.
 With Green Open Access you self-archive your publication in Research@WUR.
 You can self-archive via two routes:

 You can make the final published version of short scientific works openly available six months after the first online publishing date.
 This is irrespective of the rights of publishers and/or co-authors.

 If the Taverne Amendment is not an option for you, you can self-archive the peer-reviewed and accepted version of your article: the Author Accepted Manuscript (AAM) when the publisher’s embargo period has expired.

 - Please check in the WUR Journal Browser if the publisher allows you to deposit the AAM in Research@WUR after the embargo period.

 - Send the AAM of your article upon publication to WUR Library and include the DOI if available.
-WUR Library will add a cover page (see example) with information about sharing, citing and the DOI.
+WUR Library will add a cover page with information about sharing, citing and the DOI.
+You can download this AAM example (PDF, 184 KB).
 When the embargo period expires, WUR Library will make the AAM full text available in Research@WUR.